Equitable Access Policy FAQ

 The Equitable Access Policy only covers peer-reviewed scholarly articles.
 We focus on scholarly articles because, in the language of the Budapest Open Access Initiative, these are the primary works that scholars publish "for the sake of inquiry and knowledge" and "give to the world without expectation of payment."
 Scholarly articles are typically presented in peer-reviewed scholarly journals and conference proceedings.

 While DRUM, the UMD’s repository, welcomes scholarly works other than articles, this policy only covers articles.
 Among the works outside the category of scholarly articles are books, popular articles, commissioned articles, fiction and poetry, encyclopedia entries, ephemeral writings, lecture notes, and lecture videos.

 The voluntary Individual Equitable Access License is also limited to scholarly articles.

-No. The policy will not apply to any articles that were completed before the policy was enacted, nor to any articles for which you entered into an incompatible publishing agreement before the policy was adopted.
+No. The policy does not apply to any articles that were completed before the policy was enacted, nor to any articles for which you entered into an incompatible publishing agreement before the policy was adopted.
 If you are a non-faculty author, you are not subject to this policy.
-However, if you sign the voluntary Individual Equitable Access License, then it too will not apply to articles written before you signed the license.
+However, if you sign the voluntary Individual Equitable Access License, then it too does not apply to articles written before you signed the license.